rya-sge/access-denied/_posts/lattice.md

 Definition 1.

-A lattice is a discrete additive subgroup of R n , i.e., it is a subset Λ ⊆ R n satisfying the following properties:
+A lattice is a discrete additive subgroup of `Rn` , i.e., it is a subset Λ ⊆ R n satisfying the following properties:

 - **subgroup**